 One huge plus of core exercises is that most can be easily done at home without any extra expense or equipment, Dr. Chang says.
 He suggests these beginner-level exercises to strengthen your core:

-Deep spine stabilizer: Lie on your side and bend at the waist, placing your hips and knees in a 90-degree position.
-Without moving hips, lift your ankles about two inches.
-Return slowly to start position and repeat 10 times on each side.
+- Deep spine stabilizer: Lie on your side and bend at the waist, placing your hips and knees in a 90-degree position.
+Without moving your hips, lift your ankles about two inches.
+Return slowly to the start position and repeat 10 times on each side.

-Transverse abdominal contraction: Lie on your back with both knees bent and feet flat.
-Tighten abdominal muscles by pulling in your belly button toward your spine and hold for 10 seconds.
+- Transverse abdominal contraction: Lie on your back with both knees bent and feet flat.
+Tighten abdominal muscles by pulling your belly button toward your spine and holding for 10 seconds.
 Repeat 10 times, twice a day.

-March: Lie on your back with feet flat and both knees bent.
+- March: Lie on your back with your feet flat and both knees bent.
 Pull in your belly button toward your spine, then lift your left foot to a 90-degree angle off the floor.
-Return to original pose, then repeat using right foot while holding your core muscles in.
+Return to the original pose, then repeat using your right foot while holding your core muscles in.
 Return to start pose and relax abdominal muscles.
 Repeat 10 times on each side, twice a day.